weizman/temp-website/page-what-is-a-realm-in-js.md

 After having a proper environment for javascript programs to execute within, they also need to be able to perform advanced operations, including but not limited to platform based ones.

-The global object provides access to builtins such as different primitives, [intrinsics](https://tc39.es/ecma262/#sec-well-known-intrinsic-objects), objects, APIs, etc (whether platform specific or not) that enrich and utlize it to be richer and more useful.
+The global object provides access to builtins such as different [intrinsics](https://tc39.es/ecma262/#sec-well-known-intrinsic-objects), objects, APIs, etc (whether platform specific or not) that enrich and utlize it to be richer and more useful.

 > *The global object is referenced as `window` for browsers and `global` for NodeJS environments - in both `globalThis` can also be used.*

-To start with the non platform based ones, the global object exposes some builtin primitives and intrinsic objects:
+To start with the non platform based ones, the global object exposes some builtin intrinsic objects:
 1. [values](https://tc39.es/ecma262/#sec-value-properties-of-the-global-object) (e.g. `undefined`, `Infinity`, etc);
 2. [functions](https://tc39.es/ecma262/#sec-function-properties-of-the-global-object) (e.g. `eval`, `parseInt`, etc);
 3. [constructors](https://tc39.es/ecma262/#sec-constructor-properties-of-the-global-object) (e.g. `Boolean`, `Date`, etc);